back

-So, you're trying to figure out how much to charge for social media management?
-Let's be honest: there's no magic number.
-Pricing can swing wildly from a few hundred bucks to several thousand dollars a month.
-What you end up charging—or paying—boils down to the pricing model, exactly what's included, and who's doing the work.
+So, you want to know how much to charge for social media management?
+Well, let’s be real for a moment: there is no magic number.
+Pricing can vary all the way from a few hundred bucks to several thousand dollars per month.

 Understanding Social Media Management Pricing Models